rodpcastro/rodpcastro.github.io/content/posts/0012_fem_truss/index.md

 {{< dropdown_file title="Julia solve function" src="function_solve.jl" fmt="julia" >}}

 ### Application problem
 The code implemented in Julia will be tested against the truss presented in following figure.
 I consists of 11 steel bar elements, all with circular cross-section with 2 cm of diameter.
-The truss has 3 m in length and 1 m in height.
+The complete truss has 3 m in length and 1 m in height.
 The elements are connected by 7 nodes, where nodes 1 and 4 are fixed, but free to rotate.
 Vertical loads of -0.5 kN and -1.0 kN are concentrated at nodes 2 and 3, respectively.

 {{< figure src="images/ftool_truss.svg" alt="truss" align="center" >}}